 The Chief Environmental Biosecurity Officer has provided much needed leadership and coordination and considerable progress has been made.
 But there are still major gaps in environmental biosecurity and the current level of resources are insufficient to address high priority needs.
-The environmental biosecurity office is understaffed and under-resourced.

 Although the biosecurity arrangements for industry are more mature than those for the environment, having been in place for many years more, far more resources continue to be dedicated to industry priorities than to environmental priorities.
-The environmental biosecurity office has up to 10 FTE staff (but currently only 6) while the offices and bodies focussed primarily on industry priorities have several times more staff - Animal Health Australia (28 staff), Plant Health Australia (32 staff), and the offices of the Chief Plant Protection Officer and Chief Veterinary Officer (unknown staff numbers).
+The environmental biosecurity office has operated on less than 10 FTE staff while the offices and bodies focussed primarily on industry priorities have several times more staff - Animal Health Australia (28 staff), Plant Health Australia (32 staff), and the offices of the Chief Plant Protection Officer and Chief Veterinary Officer (unknown staff numbers).